proglang/ldgv/README-networking.md

 ## Sending messages over a Connection
 When communication partner A executes a send instruction to send Value V to B, A first analyses V.
-Should V be or contain a Channel C, A will set a flag for in C to redirect new messages to the address of B.
+Should V be or contain a Channel C, A will set a flag in C to redirect new messages to the address of B.
 After that, C will be converted to a serializable form, CS.
 With every channel now being in a form which can be sent over the network, A now writes V to its write-buffer and sends B a NewValue message containing V.
 Upon receiving V as B with the recv instruction, B now undoes the conversion of every Channel in V.